abikirkham/abis-game/README.md

 ![Mockup](docs/mockup.png)
 ## Overview

-Simple as is sounds, this is my game, it is a numbers guessing game. this will be slowly developed on to keep the brains stimulated.
+Simple as is sounds, this is my game, it is a word guessing game.
+This will be slowly developed on to keep the brain stimulated.

 ## User Stories